Skip to content

 After years of relative growth and stability, AI is transforming how research is conducted.
 Survey creation can be automated, open-ended responses can be analysed in seconds and reports can be generated instantly, whilst digital twins and synthetic personas are taking the place of real respondents.

-These developments are hugely positive for the industry.
-They increase efficiency and free researchers from repetitive tasks.
+These developments are hugely positive and very exciting for the industry.
+They increase efficiency and free researchers from repetitive tasks, allowing them to focus on interpretation and adding value for clients.
 But they also create a new challenge because when many agencies are using similar tools, the process of research becomes easier to replicate.

-New companies can enter the market relatively quickly.
-Existing competitors can offer similar services faster, cheaper or better.
-The result is a growing risk that insight becomes commoditised and, when everything looks similar, clients once again struggle to distinguish between providers.
+New companies can enter the market relatively quickly, whilst existing competitors can offer similar services faster, cheaper or better.
+The result is a growing risk that insight becomes commoditised and, the trouble is that when everything looks similar, clients once again struggle to distinguish between providers.

 Ironically, the rise of AI also creates a new problem for clients.
 How do they know which insights agencies they can trust to help them make the right decisions?